coderaiser/putout/README.md

 ### Rules

-By default all rules located in `plugins` section (and default rules) are enabled by default.
+All rules located in `plugins` section and built-in rules are enabled by default.
 You can disable rules using "off", or enable them (in `match` section) using "on".

 ```json